-A loud buzz sounded from the control board and Zennk looked up just in time to watch the ship’s automatic defenses use a cutter ray to blast a silvery object out of their flight path.
+A loud buzz sounded from the control board and Zennk looked up just in time to watch the ship’s automatic defenses use a cutter ray to blast a silvery object from their flight path.

-DrrTrr smiled at his son and said, “It matters not.
+DrrTrr smiled and said, “It matters not.
 There is nothing on this planet that can harm this ship.”

 Turning his attention back to his control panel, Zennk swiveled the joystick that controlled the directional heat ray and locked its targeting sensor on the bluish images glowing now in the bottom center of the view screen.
 A look of smug confidence covered his face as he pushed the activation button.

 SandraHan1: This story is very descriptive, with vivid scenes from the very beginning, which made for a good scene setting.
 I love the symbolism in names, such as “Naysayers”, “Hadd”, etc .
 The story itself is revolutionary, intriguing, emotional and exciting.
 I was very pleased to see that there is a happy ...

 3fxs749: This is a very well written and thought out book about a dystopian future filled with computer-made genetically engineered dinosaurs who roam the land while the last remnants of humanity struggle to survive.
 One man’s half-successful experiment could tip the balance of this world to the favor of ...